2020-2021 Undergraduate & Graduate Catalog

-The Master of Science in accounting (M.S.A.) degree is intended for students pursuing careers in public, corporate, and not-for-profit accounting, including those with limited undergraduate accounting education.
-The M.S.A. degree meets current educational requirements for public accounting certification (CPA) in the State of Michigan.
+The Master of Science in accounting degree is intended for students pursuing careers in public, corporate, and not-for-profit accounting, including those with limited undergraduate accounting education.
+The M.S.A. degree meets current educational requirements for public accounting certification (CPA) in Michigan as of this catalog publication date.
+Students should verify current educational requirements at Michigan.gov/lara.

 Admission to the M.S.A. program is based on an evaluation of the candidate's application and other submitted documentation.
 An undergraduate degree in accounting is not required, but those with limited undergraduate business education are required to complete business and accounting courses that provide a foundation for advanced study in accounting.